ibm-cloud-docs/Cloudant/api/cloudant_query.md

               | `$regex`  | String               | A regular expression pattern to match against the document field.
 Matches only when the field is a string value and matches the supplied regular expression.

 Regular expressions do not work with indexes, so they must not be used to filter large data sets.
-They can, however, be used to restrict a `partial index <find/partial_indexes>`.
+However, they can be used to restrict a `partial index <find/partial_indexes>`.
 {: tip}

 ### Examples of condition operators